-Wherever we go, whatever we do, without question other people are needed.
-Humans are social creatures.
-This is great because the more interpersonally connected we are the better our chances of thriving and being able to regulate our emotions.
-The problem, however, is that we often struggle in our relationships to the point where we become stuck in cycles of arguing and fighting that can often lead to significant distress.
-This intractable cycle of fighting and repairing might require professional therapy if things seems to be steadily worsening.
+Wherever we go and whatever we do, other people are needed.
+Why?
+Because, humans are social by nature.
+The more connected we are the better our chances of thriving and managing our emotions.
+The problem, however, is that we often struggle in our relationships to the point where we get stuck in unhealthy cycles.
+For example, many people are stuck in patterns of arguing and fighting that lead to multiple breakups and repairing.
+This unending cycle of fighting and coping might require professional therapy, especially if one or both are coping with drugs or alcohol.

-Another common relationship issue relates to addiction and mental health problems.
-Most of the time, when a loved one is sick we become caretakers in order to nurse them back to health.
-The problem with caretaking, however, is that excessive “caretaking” (i.e. versus caring) behavior with someone who is struggling with addiction or a mental health issue is that it can worsen their problems and create an unhealthy dynamic between people, and even infest entire families.
-When such unhealthy dynamics develop it’s important to seek out family counseling to break unhealthy fear-driven dynamics and learn new boundaries for everyone to heal and grow.
+Also, when a loved one is sick family or romantic partners get involved to nurse them back to health (i.e., caretaking).
+The problem with caretaking in families with addiction or mental illness, however, is that it usually isn’t caring, but typically “rescuing”.
+With someone struggling with addiction or a mental health issue, rescuing (e.g., keeping people from growing by helping them avoid consequences) can worsen their problems, and create an unhealthy dynamic between people.
+Caretaking can even infest entire families.
+When dynamics like this develop it’s important to start family counseling to break this fear-driven way of being.
+Families must learn new boundaries for everyone to heal and grow.